SAP/ui5-webcomponents/docs/dev/Development Workflow.md

 # General development workflow
-This document aims to explain the steps component developers would have to perform on daily basis from forking the project to merging a change, emphasizing on the Github workflow.
+This document aims to explain the steps component developers would have to perform on daily basis from forking the project to merging a change, emphasising on the Github workflow.

-## 1. Fork the UI5 Web Components repostory
+## 1. Fork the UI5 Web Components repository
 See how to fork a repo [here](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo).